• Skip to main content

 Jump to Recipe Print Recipe

-This super easy Chilli con Carne recipe is made with lamb mince, which lends a delicious earthy flavour to the classic recipe.
+This super easy chilli con carne recipe is made with lamb mince, which lends a delicious earthy flavour to a classic recipe.
 Serve with rice, soured cream and slices of creamy avocado – perfect for a midweek meal.
-In collaboration with Try Lamb, Love Lamb.

 • Where does Chilli con Carne come from?